MatTerra/Assembler/README.md

 ![instructions](rsc/instructions.png)

+The language also supports the `PUBLIC` and `EXTERN` directives in the `TEXT` section.
+These may be used to modularize code.
+It is necessary to add a `BEGIN` before any section and an `END` after all sections if the code is written in modules.
+If your program is a single file it must not include `BEGIN...END`.

 ## First Steps

 This program depends on cmake, make and g++ to build.
 It uses C++11.
 Please install cmake, make and C++11 before proceeding.